 - Charter Schools Are Public Schools, Follow the Same Laws (Office of Civil Rights- Dear Colleague Letter, May 2014)

-- Charter Schools for Students with Learning Disabilities (NCLD)
+- Charter Schools and Students with Learning Disabilities (NCLD)

 - Public Charter Schools and Students with Disabilities (Council for Exceptional Children article)